Stephaniekhasoha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script printing all groups the current user is part of
+changing the owner of the file to the user